2020 Thanksgiving Dinner and Party Themes

 Are you hosting Thanksgiving this year?
 If so, I have 20 Thanksgiving dinner themes for you to try – many of which I’ve used for our own table in previous years.
 These fun Thanksgiving themes are easy to improvise on to make them your own.
 Start with items you already have on hand.
 You’ll be surprised what you can come up with from “shopping your home” and foraging your yard for pretty branches, leaves, and greenery.
 In fact, I have both a thrifted table and foraged table in my Thanksgiving dinner themes below!

-20 Fun Thanksgiving Dinner Themes
+20 Fun Thanksgiving Dinner Themes and Party

 This is my latest Thanksgiving table project that I did for Oriental Trading’s Fun365.com site.
 In this Thanksgiving theme, gratitude is the star!
 I love spending time during our Thanksgiving meals reflecting on all the things we have to be grateful for.
 Check out these gratitude activities to incorporate into your meal.